Tracking vs. Monitoring: Key Differences Explained

 What is Employee Monitoring?

 When you work at a company, your employer might want to know what you're doing during work hours.
 They can check things like what websites you visit, what you type on your computer, and how much work you get done.
-Companies achieve this through the best employee monitoring software that provides comprehensive oversight of digital activities.
+Overall, your employer tries to know whether you waste company resources or not.
+Just to make sure you are aligned with company goals.

 This is different from tracking where your location matters; it's more about what you do on your computer.
+Employers track their employees' time, and sometimes they even go into details like proof of work with time tracking.

 Harvard Business found that lots of businesses are doing this now.
 In fact, 60% of the big companies check what their workers do on computers.